What does “visual impairment” encompass?

 If your child is a visually impaired student, you likely have plenty of questions about how eAchieve can help.
 Don’t hesitate to call us at 262-970-1038, or contact us online.
 You can also attend one of the Open House events we hold throughout the year, or attend a virtual open house online.

 Whether you’re looking to transition your child to e-learning at the start of the school year or considering a mid-semester transfer, we’ll be glad to help you get started.
 Like any other public school, eAchieve Academy is tuition-free for all Wisconsin students, and you can apply for our online program in 2 easy steps.
-Your student will even be eligible for a free laptop and a monthly stipend for internet access.
+Your student will even be eligible for a free laptop.